When Inventions Become Invisible

 The ALMA State is not measured by a percentage alone.
 It is the convergence of two forces: institutional irreversibility (the point at which society cannot function without the technology) and individual accessibility (the point at which even the poorest can access it).

-When both conditions are met simultaneously, the technology is born.
+When both conditions converge, the technology is born into civilization.
 It receives its soul.
 From that moment forward it is permanent, woven into civilization until civilization itself changes.

 The two forces of ALMA birth